In what ways can communities use Polco?

 How do you verify residency?

-The first time a person responds, we ask for the name, zip code, and email address to create a Polco account.
+The first time a person responds, we ask for their name, zip code, and email address to create a Polco account.
 We do not share individual data with the municipality or any third party and information will only be used to verify their resident status in the community.

 Can non-residents or non-voters participate?

 We allow and encourage anyone to get civically involved on Polco, and you’ll get the results from all respondents, as well as the results of the subset we were able to verify as residents through voter and other verification lists.
 We are generally able to match around 70% of respondents against the voter file.